 Pharmaceutical companies (“big pharma”) are under enormous pressure to get new products on the marketplace as quickly as possible, oftentimes at the expense of public safety.
 When clinical trials are rushed, design defects go unchecked, and medications aren’t vetted for adverse side effects, it is you – the consumer — who suffers.
 Every year, some 1.3 million Americans seek emergency medical treatment for adverse drug side effects, and close to 125,000 people die because of related health complications.

 If you’ve been injured by a prescription medication, you deserve answers and the right to pursue monetary compensation.
 An initial consultation with a prescription drug lawyer at Rutter Mills is free and without obligation.
-We handle a wide variety of defective drug cases, including:
+We handle a wide variety of defective drug cases, including but not limited to:

 Individuals whose lives are upended because of dangerous drugs have the law on their side.
 Rutter Mills helps victims fight back against negligent manufacturers by filing lawsuits on their behalf.
 Cardiac arrest.
 Permanent nerve damage.
 Stroke.
 Cancer.
 Sudden death.
 These are real side effects associated with prescriptions drugs that are supposed to help, not hurt us.
 Our experienced mass tort lawyers are on the front lines of pharmaceutical litigation and leverage the resources and knowledge to pursue justice for victims of defective and dangerous medications.